Andrew Benintendi Player Props: White Sox vs. Red Sox

-The Chicago White Sox, including Andrew Benintendi and his .425 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starting pitcher Brayan Bello and the Boston Red Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Andrew Benintendi and his .476 slugging percentage in past 10 games, including five extra-base hits but no homers), battle starter James Paxton and the Boston Red Sox at Guaranteed Rate Field, Saturday at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-4) against the Rangers.
+In his previous game, he racked up two extra-base hits (2-for-4 with two doubles) against the Red Sox.

 Andrew Benintendi Game Info & Props vs. the Red Sox